licson/libSSE-php/README.md

 =========

 1. Cleaner and improved code
-2. Add new event type: SSETimedEvent allows you to send data periodically in a easy way.
+2. Fixes error when using SSETimedEvent
+3. Add one example

 Quick use
 ==========